 We all eat, buy things, spend money, move around, and like to dream about the future.
 This campaign by the UN Environment Programme and partners provides tips to change your lifestyle in those five areas, to support the global changes we need to achieve the Sustainable Development Goals.

 We have ten years left to achieve the Sustainable Development Goals (SDGs) and transform our planet.
-170 Actions to Transform Our World by the UN Office in Geneva contains 10 daily suggestions on how you can make a difference on each of the 17 SDGs.
+170 Actions to Combat Climate Change by the UN Office in Geneva contains 10 suggestions on how you can make a difference on each of the 17 SDGs.

 End extreme poverty.
 Fight inequality and injustice.
 Fix climate change.
 Can I really make a difference?
 Yes!
 Every person can be part of the solution.
 And there are some super easy things you can do that will make a big difference -- without much effort at all!